Main Content

 colorbar

 Figure contains an axes object.
-The axes object with title Disparity Map contains an object of type image.
+The hidden axes object with title Disparity Map contains an object of type image.

 Input Arguments